iotalambda/iotalambda.github.io/source/_posts/anemic-models-and-deserialization-in-asp-net-core.md

       case JsonToken.StartArray: // or a JSON array

         // .GetGenericArgument() is just util for .GetGenericArguments()[0].
-        // Let's find out what the TValue in Property<TValue> is var innerType = objectType.GetGenericArgument();
+        // Let´s find out what the TValue in Property<TValue> is var innerType = objectType.GetGenericArgument();

         // In case of objects and arrays we have to recurse deeper to the hierarchy, as